Bailiffs And High Court Writs (HCEO).

 • Learn More

-• The enforcement agent said he is a "high court enforcement officer"
+• The enforcement agent said he is a "high court enforcement officer" or an "officer"

-An enforcement agent, also referred to as a "bailiff," is a prescribed "individual" according to section 63 of the Tribunals Courts and Enforcement Act 2007.
-Similarly, a High Court Enforcement Officer is categoried as an "individual" under regulation 6 of the High Court Enforcement Officers Regulations 2004.
-If a bailiff falsely claims to be a High Court Enforcement Officer, they commit an offence under section 2 of the Fraud Act 2006, constituting "fraud by false representation."
-Enforcement agents do not hold official positions and are prohibited from referring to themselves as "officers."
-They are instead "agents" authorised to undertake the task of taking control of goods.
-Bailiffs commonly use the title "High Court Enforcement Agent", which is misleading as they are authorised by County Courts.
-This designation appears to leverage the prestige associated with the expression "High Court," implying greater authority than they truly hold.
+An enforcement agent, or a "bailiff", is a prescribed person under section 63 of the Tribunals Courts and Enforcement Act 2007.
+A High Court Enforcement Officer is a prescribed person under regulation 6 of the High Court Enforcement Officers Regulations 2004.
+If a bailiff falsely claims to be a High Court Enforcement Officer, he commits an offence under section 2 of the Fraud Act 2006.
+This is a serious offence, classified as "fraud by false representation".
+It's crucial to understand that enforcement Agents cannot officiate and cannot call themselves an "officer" because they have not taken an oath of office.
+They are "agents" authorised to take control of goods.

 • Learn More